AlexDorrington/Graph-Training-Progress/Readme.md

  - Make form inputs required

 Exercises todo next:
+ - Generate a 1 rep max value
- - Perform fetch to render content to table if any exist
+ - render content to table if any exist